EABelle/peya-nearby-restaurants/README.md

 - CLIENT_BASE_URL: The external url of PedidosYa API.
 - CLIENT_ID: Provided by PedidosYa in order to get an app token.
 - CLIENT_SECRET: Provided by PedidosYa in order to get an app token.
+- REDIS_BASE_URL: The base url for the redis connection
+- REDIS_PORT: The port for the redis connection
 - REACT_APP_MAPS_API_KEY: Google API key with permissions to be used by Google Maps.
+- REACT_APP_CLIENT_BASE_URL: The url of the node server provided to react http client
+- PORT: The expose port for the Node server
+- DOCKER_COMPOSE_SERVER_PORTS: The ports of the node server which are binded in the docker-compose

 You may use a `.env` named file like the following, at the root of your working tree, to provide the variables to the app: